 Released in Japan on December 12th 1991 the SEGA CD sounded like an amazing concept since CDs held more data than cartridges at the time.
 The Sega CD made its way to America on October 15th 1992 and finally the EU in 1993, though the units were a pricey £270 ($299).

-The game library mainly consisted of Mega Drive (genesis) ports but also some exclusive games like the sonic CD as well as Lunar: Eternal Blue.
-The actual unit was redesigned a few times with the Mk1 and Mk2 with the Mk1 sitting under a Mega Drive 1 and the Mk2 sitting next to the consoles, they were still bulky till Sega made the Multimega which made the unit a lot smaller but still as expensive.
+The game library mainly consisted of Mega Drive (genesis) ports but also some exclusive games like sonic CD as well as Lunar: Eternal Blue.
+The actual unit was redesigned a few times with the Mk1 and Mk2 with the Mk1 sitting under a Mega Drive 1 and the Mk2 sitting next to the consoles, they where still bulky till Sega made the Multimega which made the unit a lot smaller but still as expensive.

 sega-32x-with-mega-cd